 Detergents will damage vinyl and leather by dissolving the protective coating, causing the material to prematurely lose its sheen, dry and crack.

 Car Upholstery & Carpet Cleaners

-With the new generation of microfiber towels, it is possible to clean your glass without using any cleaners at all.
-A little water and the microfiber towel do a great job.
+With the new generation of microfiber towels, it’s possible to clean your glass without using any cleaners at all.
+A little water and most microfiber towels do a great job.

 Many people mistakenly think that waxing is what makes a car look good.
 While it’s true that a quick coat of wax will make a car shine for a while, it’s polishing that really makes paint look sharp.

 Choose a polish that matches your car’s needs.
 If your car is still new, chances are that it simply needs a good pre-wax cleaner with mild polishing capability.
 If your car has swirl marks or water spots, choose a formula that specifically addresses these issues.

 Never use a polish that’s more abrasive than required to do the job.
 Make no mistake, paint polishes do remove fine layers of paint or clearcoat.
 A fine polish can be used for years without noticeably reducing paint or clearcoat thickness.
 A coarse polish, such as a rubbing compound, will rapidly reduce paint or clearcoat thickness.